isomerpages/nlb-biblioasia/_holding-area/A Scientific Adventure: The Life and Legacy of Dr Lee Kum Tatt.md

 <img src="/images/Online%20Only%20Articles/Dr%20Lee%20Kum%20Tatt/dr_lee_kum_tatt.png" style="width: 80%;">
 <div style="background-color: white;">Dr Lee Kum Tatt with the Xu Beihong-inspired prancing horses he created, 1985.<i> Source: The Straits Times, 19 November 1985 © SPH Media Limited.
 Permission required for reproduction.</i></div>

+He also led the charge to ensure that locally manufactured products met appropriate quality standards for international export, allowing Singaporean goods to be competitive abroad.[^22] He served as chairman of the Singapore Standards Council, the body responsible for approving new standards.
+In addition, as chairman of SISIR, he promoted the adoption of standards through a range of methods from training to formal certification.
+These methods included running national campaigns – for example, Lee was chairman of the organising committee of SISIR’s prominent “Prosperity Through Quality and Reliability” campaign (1972–73), which aimed to promote quality-consciousness and pride among manufacturers and their employees.[^23]

+* * *